davidbeane1983/Daily-Task-List/README.md

-# **Project 1: Interactive Front-End Project: Daily Task List with Interactive Weather & News Updates**
+# **Interactive Front-End Project: Daily Task List with Interactive Weather & News Updates**

 # Purpose:
 The purpose of this project was to work in a group setting, and take everything we've learned in class over the past six weeks to create a real-world front-end application for our portfolios.